What is tuberculosis?

 In order to be able to make a reliable diagnosis, the TB pathogens must be detected with a laboratory test.

-• An X-ray examination (often in conjunction with computer tomography, CT) can visualize tuberculosis foci in the lungs.
+- An X-ray examination, often in conjunction with a computer tomography (CT), can make foci of tuberculosis in the lungs visible.
 X-rays also show the stage of the disease.

 Tuberculosis: Prevention, early detection, prognosis

-There is also a vaccination against tuberculosis (called BCG vaccination).
-However, the Swiss Vaccination Plan 2020 published by the Federal Office of Public Health only recommends this vaccination for newborns and infants who are younger than 12 months and have an increased risk of infection.
-These are „infants whose parents come from a country with a high incidence of tuberculosis“ (incidence is the new occurrence of a disease).
+There is also a vaccination against tuberculosis (BCG vaccination).
+However, the Swiss vaccination schedule published by the Federal Office of Public Health only recommends this vaccination for newborns and infants younger than 12 months who are at increased risk of infection.
+These are infants from countries with a high tuberculosis burden.
 The BCG vaccination is not effective in adults.

 Course and prognosis of tuberculosis

-The incubation period after infection is months to years.
+The incubation period after infection can last from months to years.
 Short incubation periods are typical in young children and in people with a weakened immune system.
 Adults usually experience the symptoms of tuberculosis within two years.
 In a small proportion of infected people, TB can break out much later.
 In extreme cases, even after more than a decade.

 How the disease progresses depends above all on when it is diagnosed and how it is treated.
 If the following three conditions are met, there is a good chance that the tuberculosis will heal without leaving any permanent damage: